quixio/quix-samples/csharp/sources/ably-hub/README.md

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Setup & deploy` on the Sample, deploys a pre-built container in Quix.
+Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.